BersisSe/feather/README.md

 ## Why Feather?

 - **Middleware-First Architecture**
-  Everything is a middleware — route handlers, auth, logging — all composable and clean.
+  Everything is a middleware — route handlers, auth, logging — all composable and clean

 - **Easy State Management Using Context**
-  In the recent versions Feather, implemented the Context API that makes it very easy manage state without the use of Extractors/Macros
+  Recently implemented the Context API that makes it very easy to manage state without the use of Extractors/Macros

 - **Developer Experience First**
   Feather’s API is minimal, ergonomic, and readable

 - **Modular and Extensible**
-  Feather is designed to Modular, only select the features you need and use the.
-What you don't use you don't pay
+  Feather is designed to be Modular.
+Select only the features you need and use.
+What you don't use you don't pay for.

 - **Great Tooling Out Of the Box**
-  With the use of the [Feather-CLI](https://github.com/BersisSe/feather-cli/tree/main) Creating API's and Web Servers become a _Breeze_.
+  With the use of the [Feather-CLI](https://github.com/BersisSe/feather-cli/tree/main) creating API's and Web Servers becomes a _Breeze_.

 ---